-These pipeline safety projects are part of SDG&E's broader Pipeline Safety Enhancement Plan, or PSEP, approved by the CPUC in 2014. cover open trenches to maintain driveway access and allow streets to be fully reopened during times when construction is not taking place.

-It is anticipated that the timeline to complete the entire project will last from January - August 2020.
-It can take several weeks to more than a month to install a replacement pipeline, and the schedule depends on a number of factors, such as the time required to obtain necessary permits, work hour restrictions, length and location of the pipeline being replaced, and weather.
-Typical construction time in front of a given residence or business is expected to be for only a few weeks, but some locations may take longer.
-While construction is taking place, natural gas service will be maintained through temporary bypass pipes to nearby residents and businesses.
+These pipeline safety projects are part of SDG&E's broader Pipeline Safety Enhancement Plan, or PSEP, approved by the CPUC in 2014. such as the time required to obtain necessary permits, work hour restrictions, length and location of the pipeline being replaced, and weather.
+Typical construction time in front of a given residence or business is expected to be only a few weeks, but some locations may take longer.
+While construction is taking place, natural gas service will be maintained to nearby residents and businesses.